Updated: Jun 11, 2022

 4747 Wyandotte St, Kansas City, MO 64112

 This is perfect if you want classic Kansas City barbecue.
-They have a few different locations so you can check them out no matter where you are in the city, but since I was pretty much stuck in downtown without a car, the address listed was the best location for me.
+They have a few different locations so you can check them out no matter where you are in the city, but since I was pretty much stuck in Downtown KC without a car, the address listed was the best location for me.
 As a heads up, they are one place that is always packed no matter what day of the week.
 Want to go without a line?
-Try sitting at the bar at lunch time.
+Try sitting at the bar at lunchtime.
 It was much easier to find a spot there!

 1526 Walnut St, Kansas City, MO 64108

-This restaurant was recommended by the staff at the Westin and I am so glad I took the recommendation!
+The staff at the Westin recommended this restaurant, and I am so glad I took the recommendation!
 Tannin has a delicious menu that pairs well with some great wines.
-We especially loved the make your own cheese plate options that not only came with delicious cheese but lots of charcuterie which was an unexpected but welcomed surprise.
-Our server was knowledgeable about what wine paired well with dishes we wanted and we ended up with a great meal.
-Service and food were on point and the atmosphere was very romantic.
-This spot is especially good for a girls night or date.
+We especially loved the make your own cheese plate options that not only came with delicious cheese but lots of charcuterie, which was an unexpected but welcomed surprise.
+Our server was knowledgeable about what wine paired well with the dishes we wanted, and we ended up having a great meal.
+Service and food were on point, and the atmosphere was very romantic.
+This spot is especially good for a girl’s night or date!

 3550 Broadway Blvd, Kansas City, MO 64111

-Talk about Instagrammable and delicious!
-I got a latte while there and it was perfect.
-This is another spot that can have a long line so come early and enjoy some awesome coffee.
+Talk about instagrammable and delicious!
+I got a latte while there, and it was perfect.
+This is another spot that can have a long line, so come early and enjoy the atmosphere.

-This spot is a really nice spot where lots of people go to do work during the day.
-While I was there, there were a lot of people working on different projects downtown and I sat and enjoyed my Chai latte in the quiet cafe (also very instagrammable!).
+This spot is a really nice shop where lots of people go to do work during the day.
+While I was there, there were a lot of people working on different projects downtown, so I sat and enjoyed my Chai latte in the quiet cafe (also very instagrammable!).

 2501 Southwest Blvd, Kansas City, MO 64108

-Boulevard Brewery is a huge brewery located close to downtown that offers a lot of different beers and free brewery tours.
+Boulevard Brewery is a huge brewery located close to downtown that offers a lot of different craft beers and free tours.
 Get there early if you want a brewery tour because they sell out fast!
-Even if you don’t have time for a brewery tour, the brewery is huge with games, an outdoor area, and three rooms to drink in.
+Even if you don’t have time for the tour, the brewery is enormous; it has games, an outdoor area, and three rooms with great seating and tables.

 This museum is the highest rated museum in Kansas City and has a great view from the memorial tower.
-I was really excited to visit but…. when I was walking up to the museum, the loud speaker came on and said they were closing at 2 pm for the day so I didn’t get to go in!
-It’s something I wish I had been able to do because I don’t know very much about World War I compared to World War II and it would be great to learn more.
-Still, walking around the memorial and museum was a great way to learn about some history and see a great view of Union Station.
-Also, it was snowing and freezing… I was not happy by the time I climbed up all those steps in the snow!
+I was really excited to visit, but… as I was walking up to the museum, the loudspeakers announced they were closing at 2 pm for the day, so I didn’t get to go in!
+It’s something I wish I had been able to experience because I don’t know very much about World War I compared to World War II, and it would be a great place to learn more.
+Still, walking around the memorial and museum is a good way to learn about some history and see a great view of Union Station.
+Also, it was snowing and freezing… I was not happy by the time I heard that announcement after climbing up all those steps in the snow!

 There are a lot of museums and activities right near Union Station, definitely check some of them out!